 - Maize-based systems: defined as areas within the maize area where >50% of the crop in more than half the seasons is maize

-- Focal areas (FA): defined as areas within the AOI where TAMASA and its primary partners will conduct research and deliver outputs and impact.
+- Focal areas: defined as areas within the AOI where TAMASA and its primary partners will conduct research and deliver outputs and impact.

-Workstream 1 addresses core data gaps.
-There are several components of this work:
+Workstream 1 addressed core data gaps.
+There were several components of this work:

 - Collect georeferenced data on plot-level soil characteristics, agronomic management, and maize yields, supplemented by farm-level data on resources, management decisions and production outcomes.
-Much of these data will be collected on panel observations, i.e. repeated visits to the same plots in successive seasons over the duration of the project.
+Much of these data were ollected on panel observations, i.e. repeated visits to the same plots in successive seasons over the duration of the project.

 - Analyze the data collected, along with complementary data sources generated by other projects (e.g. LSMS-ISA data) to characterize management, input use and yields over time and space.

 - To collect data within a centrally managed repository which is accessible by project researchers as well as national partners.

 - To evaluate alternative data collection methods (e.g. mobile-camera-based yield estimates over crop cuts; UAV-based yield estimates), and promote such methods if/where they are cost-effective.